Russia's Sputnik V could be made in European Union after reported deals

-MOSCOW (Reuters) - Russia’s Sputnik V vaccine against COVID-19 could be produced in western Europe for the first time after a deal to make it in Italy was signed by the RDIF sovereign wealth fund and Swiss-based pharmaceutical company Adienne.
+MOSCOW (Reuters) - Russia’s Sputnik V vaccine against COVID-19 could be produced in western Europe after a deal to make it in Italy was signed by Moscow’s RDIF sovereign wealth fund and Swiss-based pharmaceutical company Adienne.

 Kirill Dmitriev, RDIF’s head, told Russian state TV his fund had also struck deals with production facilities in Spain, France and Germany to produce Sputnik.
 He did not provide details.

-It is the latest indication that some companies are not willing to wait for the European Union’s (EU’s) regulator -- the European Medicines Agency (EMA) -- to grant its approval to Sputnik V before pushing ahead with their own plans.
+It is the latest indication that some companies could press ahead with plans without waiting for the European Union’s regulator -- the European Medicines Agency (EMA) -- to grant its approval to Sputnik V.

 Scientists said the Russian vaccine was almost 92% effective, based on peer-reviewed late-stage trial results published in The Lancet medical journal last month.